diff3/alpha-archives-docker/README.md

 - on first run backend will create image database from media/Alpha-Project-Archive, it will run for a while.

   - you can use docker compose logs -f to follow progress. ctrl-c to exit.

+  - Image database is not auto upteded, but you can do i manually by login into backend container.

 - log into localhost:3000/login and change superuser password. it's admin:admin